herbie-fp/herbie/README.md

 [![Build Status](https://travis-ci.org/uwplse/herbie.svg?branch=master)](https://travis-ci.org/uwplse/herbie)

-Herbie can solve many simple and not-so-simple problems.
-It can improve the accuracy of many real-world programs, and successfully solves most problems from Richard Hamming’s Numerical Methods for Scientists and Engineers, Chapter 3.
+Herbie can improve the accuracy of many real-world programs, and is used by scientists in many disciplines.
-It has successfully been used by colleagues to improve the qualitative results of machine learning algorithms.
 It has lead to two patches
 (for complex [square roots](https://github.com/josdejong/mathjs/pull/208) and [trigonometric functions](https://github.com/josdejong/mathjs/pull/247)),